4-H Ambassadors

 Animal Science Ambassadors

-Animal Science Programs Food animal production contributes $5.9 billion to the annual farm gate of Georgia.
-That represents over 40% of all agricultural production in the state.
-The goal of the Georgia 4-H Livestock Ambassador Program is to provide educational experiences for youth to explore their interest in animal and poultry science.
-The program focuses on connecting youth with local animal production systems and industries, exploring the richness and diversity of animal production, developing advocacy skills, and increasing their access to career and post-secondary opportunities in animal and poultry sciences.
-As a Livestock Ambassador, your learning and sharing activities will focus on dispelling common myths about food animal production and being a spokesperson for the industry.
+Animal science is the branch of science dedicated to the biology, management, and production of domestic livestock (cattle, swine, sheep, horses, poultry) and companion animals.
+It applies biological, physical, and social sciences to improve animal health, welfare, breeding, nutrition, and efficient, humane production for human food and fiber.
+The goal of the Georgia 4-H Animal Science Ambassador Program is to provide educational experiences for youth to explore their interest in animal science.
+The program focuses on connecting youth with local animal production systems and industries, exploring the richness and diversity of animal production and husbandry, developing advocacy skills, and increasing their access to career and post-secondary opportunities.

 The Livestock Ambassadors are led by Carole Knight and Kate Whiting, Extension 4-H Specialists for Georgia 4-H Animal Science Programs.
 Contact Carole at chl@uga.edu and Kate at whitingk@uga.edu.